ncreep/language_perils/_posts/2015-02-19-frinks-interval-arithmetic-for-the-masses.markdown

 }
 ```

 The structure of `intervalPlot` is quite similar to `naivePlot`.
 The key difference is that instead of applying `lhs` and `rhs` to numbers, we are applying them to intervals.
-Specifically, on each iteration, we are creating intervals corresponding to the numbers between the current `x`/`y` values and the next (lines 11-12).
-As mentioned above, Frink's support for intervals is transparent, so we can apply `lhs` and `rhs` to the intervals in the very same way that we did in `naivePlot`.
-But now, instead of using a tolerance value to compare the results, we are using the operator `PEQ`, which stands for "Possibly EQuals", i.e. the compared intervals have some overlap.
-This is one of a number interval specific operators defined in Frink (for the full list see the [documentation](https://futureboy.us/frinkdocs/#IntervalComparisonOperators)).
+Specifically, at each iteration, we are creating intervals corresponding to the numbers between the current `x`/`y` values and the next (lines 11-12).
+As mentioned above, Frink's support for intervals is transparent, so we can apply `lhs` and `rhs` to the intervals in the very same way as we did in `naivePlot`.
+But now, instead of using a tolerance value to compare the results, we are using the operator `PEQ`, which stands for "Possibly EQuals", i.e. it tests whether the compared intervals have some overlap.
+This is one of a number interval-specific operators defined in Frink (for the full list see the [documentation](https://futureboy.us/frinkdocs/#IntervalComparisonOperators)).

 In the context of plotting, `PEQ` is exactly what we need; given that interval arithmetic produces the right bounds, there is no way for our code to miss solutions to the equation.
 To make this point more clear, we can consider two single-variable functions, `f` and `g`.
-In the previous section it was natural to view intervals as values with an uncertainty or a measurement error.
+In the previous section, it was natural to view intervals as values with an uncertainty or a measurement error.
 But there is another way to look at them: an interval simultaneously represents all values in its range.
 With this interpretation, the expression `f([3, 5])` is equivalent to sampling the function on the whole range of `[3, 5]`.
 That is, the interval `f([3, 5])` contains all values that `f` can take on the range `[3, 5]`.
-So the assertion that `f([3, 5]) PEQ g([3, 5])` means that somewhere on the range `[3, 5]` the functions `f` and `g` must be equal.
+So the assertion that `f([3, 5]) PEQ g([3, 5])` means that somewhere in the range `[3, 5]` the functions `f` and `g` must be equal.
 Hence this interval must be marked on the plot.
-In this way we can achieve (paraphrasing the comment [here](http://mrhonner.com/archives/11643#comment-3980)) a "step-perfect" plot - if a solution to the equation exists within a step, `PEQ` cannot miss it (though false positives should be possible if the resulting intervals are not tight enough; but that's beyond the scope of this post).
+In this way, we can achieve (paraphrasing the comment [here](http://mrhonner.com/archives/11643#comment-3980)) a "step-perfect" plot - if a solution to the equation exists within a step, `PEQ` cannot miss it (though false positives should be possible if the resulting intervals are not tight enough; but that's beyond the scope of this post).
 Since in `intervalPlot` we are covering the whole plot range with intervals, we should see all solutions to the equation within the range.

 Okay, but that's all just theory, what we really need is proof, and what can better serve as a proof than a picture.
 For the code
 ```